Arthritis is a painful medical condition that affects the joints. This condition may also affect the hip joints.

 Even though the underlying process of osteoarthritis can no longer be stopped nor changed, maintaining an active lifestyle coupled with a healthy weight reduction program can help slow down the deterioration of the cartilage and help manage the pain and improve joint movement.

 Osteoarthritis is a worsening disease that develops over a period of time.
-Although, is commonly the result of a traumatic accident (hip) to the joint, it occurs as the cartilage develops a rough texture, it wears down over time leaving a big possibility of bone to bone friction.
-Although most common in older female, especially those whose work pose great tension on the hips and joints.
+Although it is commonly the result of a traumatic accident (hip) to the joint, it occurs as the cartilage develops a rough texture.
+It wears down over time leaving a big possibility of bone to bone friction.
+It is most common in older female, especially those whose work poses great tension on the hips and joints.
 Those who have a particular ailment, bone malfunction or a genetic tendency have a big chance of acquiring osteoarthritis.